CTXz/STM8-Project-Template/README.md

-# STM8S Project Template
+# STM8 Project Template

-This repository contains a template to kickstart your STM8S projects.
+This repository contains a template to kickstart your STM8 projects.

-The template provides the STM8S standard peripheral library and a Makefile to build a toolchain, build the project, and flash the device.
-Once everything is set up, any source files in the `src/` directory will be compiled and linked into firmware by the Makefile.
+The template provides the STM8 standard peripheral library and a Makefile to build a toolchain, build the project, and flash the device.
+Once everything is set up, any source files in the `src/` directory will be compiled and linked into a firmware binary by the Makefile.

 As a nice bonus, the toolchain provided by the template only includes free and open-source tools:
 - [SDCC](http://sdcc.sourceforge.net/) as the compiler